wayfair/ospo-automation/requests/fork/README.md

     ![fork](../../img/fork.png)

-1. Please ensure you've satisfied all the criteria in the PR Checklist before submitting the PR, otherwise it is likely to fail CI validation checks:
+1. Please ensure you've satisfied all the criteria in the PR Checklist before submitting the PR:

     ![checklist](../../img/checklist.png)